3d-omics/lmdmap/README.md

 ## Add Airtable API KEY

 **lmdmap** retrieves the information of the microsamples directly from the 3D'omics Airtable database.
-In order for Airtable to enable your computer to fetch data from the database you need to declare an AIRTABLE_API_KEY, which can be created for you by the database administration.
+In order for Airtable to enable your computer to fetch data from the database you need to declare an AIRTABLE_API_KEY, which can be created for you by the database administrator.

 Then, you can declare the variable for a one-time usage:
 ```{sh}